HOME BROWSE SALARIES BEST PAYING JOBS

 Get Chart Linkhttp://www.salaryexplorer.com/charts/united-kingdom/publishing-and-printing/salary-comparison-by-gender-yearly-united-kingdom-publishing-and-printing.jpg

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees in United Kingdom who work in Publishing and Printing earn 4% more than their female counterparts on average.
+In the field of Publishing and Printing in United Kingdom, the average difference between the salary of male and female employees is 4%.

 Male